Are Lilies Poisonous to Cats? Absolutely

 Ingesting as little as two petals or leaves can result in severe, potentially irreversible acute kidney failure in your cat.

-Which lilies ARE and are NOT poisonous to cats?
+Which lilies are poisonous to cats?

 When a cat ingests part of a lily, the severity of poisoning varies greatly from genus (sub-family) to genus.
 Lily plants that are the most toxic to cats belong to the Lilium genus (which includes Easter lilies, tiger lilies, and Asiatic lilies) and the Hemerocallis genus (which includes daylilies).
 Part of what makes these plants such a problem is that they’re commonly found in florist bouquets—as they tend to be fragrant, inexpensive, and long-lasting.